ssricardo/anki-plugins/anki-markdown/README.md

     * Indicates whether the Markdown button shoud be shown or not

 > *trim* and *replace spaces* configuration were dropped

+> The shortcuts work only when the focus is into an input field

 ## Bugs / Suggestions / more...